haskell-cryptography/cacophony/README.md

 Test vectors can be generated and verified using the `vectors` program.
 It accepts no arguments.
 When run, it will check for the existence of `vectors/cacophony.txt` within the current working directory.
 If it is not found, it is generated.
 If it is found, it is verified.
 All files within the `vectors/` directory (regardless of their name) are also verified.
+Note that this program can only generate and verify vectors whose handshake patterns are pre-defined in this library.

 The generated vectors are minified JSON.
 There is a small python script within the `tools/pretty_print` directory that formats the JSON-blob according to [the format](https://github.com/noiseprotocol/noise_wiki/wiki/Test-vectors)